 The submission of a Flood Risk Assessment would be required to assess risk from the River Tweed as well as surface water flooding issues.
 Co-location issues include potential for odour from E Langlee landfill (PPC) and WML exempt composting site at Pavillion Farm.
 There is moderate risk to biodiversity and mitigation would be required to ensure no significant adverse effects on the integrity of the River Tweed SAC.
 Archaeological investigation would be required.
 This site is outwith the Tweedbank settlement boundary however it benefits from its close proximity to the station at Tweedbank and business and industrial sites as well as a range of services in Galashiels.
 The site is entirely enclosed by the River Tweed to the north and by the existing settlement of Tweedbank to the south.
-The development of the site would not result in settlement coalescence.
+The development of the site oweld not result in settlement coalescence.
 It is considered that the site offers a strategic opportunity due to its immediate proximity to the railway terminus and it's location within the Central Borders.
 Internally there are a number of constraints which would require to be sensitively addressed.
-Although lacking in designations, the estate shows clear indications of being a 'designed landscape' with an attractive meandering driveway leading from the gatehouse through parkland to the main house and associated buildings.
+Although lacking in designations, the estate shows clear indications of being a 'designed landscape' with an attractive mendering driveway leading from the gatehouse through parkland to the main house and associated buildings.
 There is also a significant tree and woodland structure on the estate as well as a pond which is a noteable feature.
 These issues will require careful consideration through the process of the aforesaid masterplan and a tree survey.
-A Transport Appraisal will be required, with the need for at least two key vehicular access points into the site and effective pedestrian/cycle connectivity.
-Site access must take cognisance of the possible extension of the Borders Railway and of the potential for a replacement for Lowood Bridge as identified in the Local Access and Transport Strategy.
+A Transport Appraisal will be required.
+The site is currently more assess must take cognisance of the possible extension of the Borders Railway and of the potential for a replacement for Lowood Bridge as identified in the Local Access and Transport Strategy.
 Potential contamination would require investigation/mitigation.
-A full Drainage Impact Assessment would be
+A full Drainage Impact Assessment would be required.
+The extension of the Central Borders Bausiness Park.
+A masterplan for the site is curre